Undergraduate Research

 Finding Opportunities

 VCU is proud to host an impressive array of research opportunities for undergraduate students.
-In addition to working with faculty members in the Department of Biology, majors can choose to engage in research anywhere at VCU, including the schools of medicine, pharmacy, dentistry and nursing, with the Center for Environmental Studies, or at the VCU Rice Rivers Field Station.
+In addition to working with faculty members in the Department of Biology, majors can choose to engage in research anywhere at VCU, including the schools of dentistry, medicine, nursing, pharmacy, and public health.
+The Colleges of engineering and health professions and with the centers of environmental studies, biological data science or at the VCU Rivers field station.
+In fact, as long as students' research has biological relevance, we will consider any opportunities!
+Students participating in research opportunities off campus may also be eligible for academic credit through our internship program.
 Plus, students can find research opportunities posted on our department's Facebook page.

 Learn more about how biology students can find research experiences by connecting with faculty or visiting the Undergraduate Research Opportunities Program site.